Josh Duggar News: Jim Bob And Michelle Reportedly Blame Long-Suffering Wife Anna For Josh’s Cheating

 — Dawn E. Lowenstein (@dawnbolow) April 5, 2017

 Josh Duggar’s parents (and poor Anna’s in-laws) have been surprisingly candid about their own sex lives as part of their reality TV shows and ministry.
-According to the pair, there are times when they do willingly agree to abstain from sex.
-After the births of their children (the pair have 19), with intercourse being off limits for 40 days following the birth of a boy and 80 after the birth of the daughter, as well as during Michelle’s menstrual cycle.
+According to the pair, there are times when they do willingly agree to abstain from sex after the births of their children (the pair have 19), with intercourse being off limits for 40 days following the birth of a boy and 80 after the birth of the daughter, as well as during Michelle’s menstrual cycle.

-According to Jim Bob and Michelle Duggar, the fact that she is “always available when he calls” to fulfill that “physical need of love that he has” have been, according to Josh Duggar’s fundamentalist Christian folks, a marital “lifesaver.”
+According to Jim Bob and Michelle Duggar, the fact that she is “always available when he calls” to fulfill that “physical need of love that he has” has been, according to Josh Duggar’s fundamentalist Christian folks, a marital “lifesaver.”
 As for those many long periods of forced post-birth abstinence (roughly 1200 days over the course of 19 children), the Duggar matriarch and patriarch claim that they made the couple “look forward to” physical intimacy even more over the course of a marriage that has spanned over 30 years.

 Last week, Josh Duggar and his wife Anna announced they are pregnant with their fifth child.
 But their… https://t.co/dHaWMUgCSn